hebrides/intern-training/README.md

 ### E. DNS

 You show know about A Records, MX Records, and other DNS records.
-You should understand how the internet associates human readable names with machine readable IP addresses.
+You should understand how the internet associates human-readable names with machine-readable IP addresses.

 1) https://youtu.be/dE4rsNuG0aw
 2) https://youtu.be/By7N3nuQc7w